Skip to main content

 The most common question we get about easy aerobic work is some version of does the mode matter?
 Slow running has a 60-year evidence base.
 Rucking - walking under a weighted pack - has a parallel evidence base that lives mostly in military journals and has bled into civilian fitness only in the last decade.
 The honest answer is that they do roughly the same thing for your cardiovascular system at the same heart rate, and they do meaningfully different things to your skeleton and your shoulders.
 Pick the one whose side-effects you want.

 The 2004 Knapik review, which still anchors the load-carriage literature, pooled data from a century of military road-marching studies.
 It established that the dominant driver of metabolic cost is load and speed - not surface, not boot, not pack design - and that the heart-rate response to a moderate ruck at zone-2 pace tracks closely with the response to a slow run at the same percentage of maximum Knapik 2004.
-Beekley's 2007 study on simulated road-marching put numbers on it: 30 percent body-weight load at a sustainable walk produced VO2 responses in the same 55 to 70 percent of VO2max band that Seiler's polarised-training framework calls zone 2 Beekley 2007 Seiler 2009.
+Beekley's 2007 study on simulated road-marching put numbers on the load side of it: carrying 30, 50, and 70 percent of lean body mass at a single fixed marching pace drove VO2, heart rate, and ventilation up in step with the added weight, with perceived effort only spiking sharply at the heaviest of the three loads Beekley 2007 Seiler 2009.

 Same zone, different machine